 4. Mesh Gutter Guards

-These are similar to gutter screens, but the holes are smaller, so they’re better at catching smaller debris.
+These are similar to gutter screens, but the holes are smaller (though not as small as micromesh), so they’re better at catching smaller debris.
 Like screen guards, mesh gutter guards are flat with a perforated barrier.
 They’re made of metal or plastic.

 Pros